jumpnow/jumpnowtek-site/_posts/2014-11-11-FreeBSD-Duovero-USB-Wireless.md

 One of the changes was to go back and get the *USB Host* initialization code I deleted in  `sys/arm/ti/omap4/duovero/duovero.c` when I copied it from `head/sys/arm/ti/omap4/pandaboard/pandaboard.c`.

 The Pandaboard has a built-in USB/ethernet controller that the Duovero doesn't.
-But the code I deleted enables the USB Host controller which is still needed for USB wifi.
-(I thought at the time it was only for the USB/ethernet.)
+But the code I deleted enables the USB Host controller for anything on the USB Host port.
+(I thought at the time it was initialization only for the USB/ethernet.)

 After that I needed to add some wifi drivers to the kernel.